mhmd97z/cs798-course-project/README.md

   - [x] onos-topo
   - [x] onos-api
   - [x] onos-mlb
-- [ ] Investigating Honeycomb Topology Generator options in modelling RAN
+- [x] Investigating Honeycomb Topology Generator options in modelling RAN
+  - [x] model.yaml file detail
 - [ ] Investigating RAN simulator gRPC APIs and onos cli
   - [ ] Protobuf structure
 - [ ] Read about NR Terminology
   - [ ] Honeycomb
   - [ ] onos components
   - [ ] Investigating RRC protocol to understand what are the provided KPIs
-- [ ] How PRBs are being allocated accross slices?
+- [ ] * How PRBs are being allocated accross slices?
-- [ ] How to simulate a scenario comprising of sending traffic and
+- [ ] * How to simulate a scenario comprising of sending traffic
+- [ ] * What about the core?
+Do we need
-- [ ] model.yaml file detail
+- [ ] * Investigating python sdk

 ## Steps to Deploy SD-RAN Components using Kubernetes